How to Install: Eclipse

 Overview

-Follow these instructions to install Eclipse version 3.4.
+Follow these instructions to install Eclipse version 3.7/Indigo.

-Note: in 2006 and 2007, new RHIT laptops came with an older version—Eclipse 3.1 or 3.2 —installed in C:\Program Files, so you should uninstall the existing version (following the instructions below) before you install the current one.
-2008 laptops came with Eclipse 3.4, so you should not have to install it.
+Note: in 2006 through 2010, new RHIT laptops came with an older version—Eclipse 3.1, 3.2, 3.4, 3.5, or 3.6 —installed in C:\Program Files, so you should uninstall the existing version (following the instructions below) before you install the current one.
+This is not necessary on 2011 laptops which come with 3.7.

-Your computer must have a working Java Runtime Environment (JRE) v5 or v6 to run Eclipse.
-If you have a pre-2005 laptop or have done your own Windows install, follow the instructions for installing Java 6.
+Your computer should have a working Java Runtime Environment (JRE) v6 to run Eclipse.
+If you do not already have it, follow the instructions for installing Java 6 before installing Eclipse.

 Installing Eclipse